Instant Pot Garlic Herb Mashed Potatoes

 But the basic cooking principle is the same – you put something under pressure and you get much higher temperatures, which allows you to cook food much faster than you can in an oven or on the regular stovetop.

-Now, the secret to freezing mashed potatoes is using a recipe that calls for the addition of plenty of fat.
+Now, the secret to freezing mashed potatoes is using a recipe that calls for the addition of plenty of fat, and these Garlic Herb Mashed Potatoes have plenty of it!
 That’s what keeps them stable when freezing and allows you to thaw them without them getting grainy and soupy.
 So, don’t try this with just any mashed potatoes.
 Make sure the version you use to freeze includes the addition of cream or cream cheese and plenty of butter.
 The more fat, the better they will do when frozen and then reheated.

 You can portion them however you’d like, either in individual servings, or in batches.
 I like to put them in small aluminum trays and then reheat them in the oven.
 You can portion them out with a cookie scoop on a sheet pan if you like, or stick 1-2 cups worth in a freezer ziptop bag.
 It’s totally up to you.